 For more information on modifying slide masters, see the Impress Guide Chapter 2 Using Slide Masters, Styles, and Templates.

-Select View > Master > Slide Master from the menu bar.
+Select View > Master > Slide Master from the Menu bar.
 This unlocks the properties of a slide master so you can edit it.

 Select a slide master in Master Pages in the Slides pane.